 Do you hide your smile because of missing teeth?
 Schedule a consultation with our dentist to learn about our tooth replacement options.
-We pride ourselves on helping patients make the best decisions for their smiles.
+We pride ourselves in helping patients make the best decisions for their smiles.

 Whether you’re interested in dental implants or bridges, you can count on our years of experience.
-Continue reading to learn about the best tooth replacement options for your smile and oral health.

 Mini Dental Implants

-Instead of waiting months for an implant to fuse to your jawbone, you’ll be able to enjoy your new smile as soon as possible.
-Ask your dentist if you’re a candidate for mini dental implants.
+Instead of waiting months for an implant to fuse to your jawbone, you’ll be able to enjoy your new smile right away.
+Ask our dentist if you’re a candidate for mini dental implants.

-Interested in something more permanent, we are able to create dental bridges supported by implants.
-In general, we tend to steer patients toward replacing teeth with implants (rather than bridges) because it allows them to save as much natural tooth structure as possible.
+Interested in something more permanent?
+We also offer dental bridges supported by implants.
+In general, we tend to steer patients toward replacing teeth with implants (rather than bridges).
+That way, we can save as much natural tooth structure as possible.

 Ready to schedule an appointment with our dental implant dentist in Grand Rapids, MI?
 Dr. Suk Jun Yun would be more than happy to help you achieve your smile goals!

 Call the NorthPointe Family Dental & Implant Center at (616) 288-6134.